12 Agile principles: how an agile approach transforms business processes

 6. The company responds faster to market trends and competitors' moves.

-7. Adding new requirements does not blow the deadline or budget — the company builds them into the plan for the next sprint.
+7. New requirements do not derail deadlines or the budget, because the company includes them in the plan for the next sprint.

 Principle 3: Frequent delivery of working product